mlytics/mly-stream-sdk-guide/Video.js/vue-sample/README.md

     </script>
     ```

+6. Call `driver.extensions.VideojsHlsPlayerPlugin.create()` to create a **player adapter**.
-6. Call `video.js` like you normally would.
+   Passing the arguments like you normally would on creating  `videojs` instance.

     ```javascript
     <template>